EBR Schools announces meeting date for board vote on realignment

 BATON ROUGE - The East Baton Rouge School Board is hosting a realignment meeting discussing the new plans for the school system, involving the closure of nine school campuses and the combining of others.

-The meeting with take place at 5 p.n. on April 28 at the Central Office at 1050 South Foster Drive.
+The meeting will take place at 5 p.n. on April 28 at the Central Office at 1050 South Foster Drive.

 During this meeting, the board will vote on the alignment plan, a plan that the board says is a "crucial initiative aimed at enhancing the educational experience for all students."